 A REMARKABLE VILLAGE WITH A MOVING HISTORY

-From near and far, the visit of the village begins with the view of the bell tower of theChurch of Our Lady of Miracles in Avignont.
-Your gaze will be irresistibly drawn to its summit, which culminates at 50 meters in height.
-Then, strolling through the alleys, you will notice that the constructions are made of white stone (limestone sandstone, to be precise).
-This characteristic sets the village apart from the others located in the south of Toulouse, all built in pink brick ...
+From near and far, the visit of the village begins with the view of the bell tower of theChurch of Our Lady of Miracles in Avignonet.
+Your gaze will be irresistibly drawn to its summit culminating at 50 meters in height.
+Then, strolling through the alleys, you will notice that the buildings are made of white stone (limestone sandstone, to be precise).
+This characteristic distinguishes the village from the others located in the south of Toulouse, all built in pink brick...

 You will also be seduced by the beautiful pepper tower located in the heart of the village which once was part of its fortification system.
 Attached to this tower was a large fortified gate which made it possible to control the comings and goings of inhabitants and passing people ...
 It is moreover through this gate, which disappeared in the 28th century, that the convoy of "faydits" knights ( dispossessed of their property and suspected of heresy) entered the night of May 29 to 1242, XNUMX ...